omeremir88/python-sdk-official/README.md

 ## InfisicalSDKClient Parameters

-The `InfisicalSDKClient` takes the following parameters, which are used a global configuration.
+The `InfisicalSDKClient` takes the following parameters, which are used as a global configuration for the lifetime of the SDK instance.

 - **host** (`str`, _Optional_): The host URL for your Infisical instance.
 Defaults to `https://app.infisical.com`.
-- **token** (`str`, _Optional_): Specify a authentication token to use for all requests.
+- **token** (`str`, _Optional_): Specify an authentication token to use for all requests.
 If provided, you will not need to call any of the `auth` methods.
 Defaults to `None`
-- **cache_ttl** (`int`, _Optional_): The SDK has an inbuilt client-side cache mechanism for secrets, which greatly improves speed for the secret methods.
-By default secrets are cached for 5 minutes.
-You can disable caching by setting `cache_ttl` to `None`.
-The value is in seconds, so `300` equates to 5 minutes caching TTL.
-Default is `300` seconds.
+- **cache_ttl** (`int`, _Optional_): The SDK has built-in client-side caching for secrets, greatly improving response times.
+By default, secrets are cached for 1 minute (60 seconds).
+You can disable caching by setting `cache_ttl` to `None`, or adjust the duration in seconds as needed.

 ```python
 client = InfisicalSDKClient(